georgringer/news/Documentation/Main/Configuration/Plugin/Index.rst

    :Description:
-         If a startingpoint is set, all news records which are saved on one of the selected pages are shown, otherwise the current page is uses as startingpoint.
+         If a startingpoint is set, all news records which are saved on one of the selected pages are shown, otherwise news of all pages are shown.

    :Key:
          startingpoint